spacemeshos/protocol/transactions/01-overview.md

 ### Syntactic validity

 Technically, any message that is 108 bytes long can be interpreted as a syntactically valid transaction.
-However, the transaction isn't _contextually valid,_ and thus won't be applied to the global state, unless certain conditions are met (see [next section](#contextual-validity)).
+However, the transaction won't ultimately be applied to the global state unless [certain conditions](#contextual-validity) are met later.

 ## Mining transactions